Contributed By Riquito Advogados

 In general, the minimum value thresholds serve as indicators to determine the type of procedures to be used in the public procurement procedures.

-Based on the current law, when the public works contract is estimated to exceed MOP2.5 million, or the estimated cost for the acquisition of goods and services exceeds MOP750,000, the awarding authority shall organise the procurement by public tender.
+Based on the current law, when the public works contract is estimated to exceed MOP2.5 million, or when the estimated cost for the acquisition of goods and services exceeds MOP750,000, the awarding authority shall organise the procurement by public tender.
 The revision of these minimum value thresholds has recently been proposed, as outlined in 5.4 Legislative Amendments under Consideration.

-For public works contracts, only entities registered in the Official List of Public Works Contractors of the Land, Public Works and Transport Bureau are admitted as tenderers; entities not established in Macau and that are not registered in the Official List of Public Works Contractors are only admitted in limited situations prescribed in the law and must evidence their registration as public works contractors in their own territory, for equivalence purposes.
+For public works contracts, only entities registered in the Official List of Public Works Contractors of the Land, Public Works and Transport Bureau are admitted as tenderers; entities that are not established in Macau and not registered in the Official List of Public Works Contractors are only admitted in limited situations prescribed in the law, and must evidence their registration as public works contractors in their own territory, for equivalence purposes.

-With regard to procurement of goods and services by the government, there are no legal prerequisites for eligibility to bid on public sector opportunities, without prejudice to the requisites set out in the tender programme.
+With regard to the procurement of goods and services by the government, there are no legal prerequisites for eligibility to bid on public sector opportunities, without prejudice to the requisites set out in the tender programme.